ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ## Build Docker Image

-- Inside `springboot-testing-mongodb-keycloak` root folder, run the following command
+Inside `springboot-testing-mongodb-keycloak` root folder, run the following command
 ```
-./gradlew clean build docker -x test -x integrationTest
+./gradlew book-service:clean build docker -x test -x integrationTest
 ```

-- You can check that the `docker.mycompany.com/book-service` docker image was created and is present among other `k8s` docker images by typing
+You can check that the `docker.mycompany.com/book-service` docker image was created and is present among other `k8s` docker images by typing
 ```
 docker images